 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The good news is that most skin cancers are highly treatable when detected early, says dermatologist Christine Poblete-Lopez, MD.
-So self-exams of your skin and annual skin exams from a doctor or dermatologist, if you’re at high risk, are critical.
+So, self-exams of your skin and annual skin exams from a doctor or dermatologist are critical — especially if you’re at high risk.

 When you have your exam, the dermatologist will ask if you’ve noticed any changes in a mole or other skin lesion.
-Then he or she will consider the ABCDEs:
+Then they’ll consider the ABCDEs:

-- Asymmetry: Do you have any mole in which one half doesn’t match the other?
+- Asymmetry: Do you have a mole where one half doesn’t match the other?
 Asymmetry is a red flag.

 - Border: Is a mole’s border fuzzy, or does it have a small notch or protrusion?
 Poorly defined, ragged or blurred edges are also red flags.

-- Color: Does any mole have two to three shades of brown, or any shade of blue, gray, red, black or white?
-“Those are concerning,” says Dr. Lopez.
+- Color: Do any moles have two to three shades of brown, or any shade of blue, gray, red, black or white?
+“Those are concerning,” says Dr. Poblete-Lopez.

 - Evolution: Has any mole changed over time?
 Evolution is the biggest red flag of all.

-“We’ll consider all of the ABCDEs together,” notes Dr. Lopez.
+“We’ll consider all of the ABCDEs together,” says Dr. Poblete-Lopez.
 “Just because a mole is asymmetric doesn’t mean it’s a melanoma, for instance.”

 “We may say, ‘OK, you’ve got a higher chance of developing cancer based on what we see, so we’ll need to see you every six months instead of every year or every two years.’”

-You’ll also want to see a dermatologist if you have lots of moles, she says, or any of these risk factors for melanoma:
+You’ll also want to see a dermatologist if you have lots of moles or any of these risk factors for melanoma: